 2018 Gisborne International Music Competition Jurors

-Regarded as one of the world's leading oboists, he appears as soloist with international orchestras, and has worked with conductors such as Ashkenazy, Andrew Davis, Giulini, Kondrashin, Muti, Sir John Pritchard, Sir Simon Rattle, Sinopoli and Welser-Möst.
-After a performance of the Mozart Oboe Concerto in Berlin, a critic wrote, "With his crystal clear, aristocratic tone, he undoubtedly ranks as one of the greatest exponents of his instrument".
-Over four decades he has performed concertos and recitals on six continents.
-In April 2005 he was honoured to be invited to play the Adagio from Albinoni’s D minor concerto at the Service of Dedication and Prayer to celebrate the marriage of Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall.
-In 2008 he appeared as soloist with the Mormon Tabernacle Choir, televised live to over 30,000,000 homes across the world.
+Regarded as one of the world's leading oboists, he has appeared as soloist with conductors such as Ashkenazy, Sir Andrew Davis, Giulini, Kondrashin, Muti, Sir John Pritchard, Sir Simon Rattle, Sinopoli and Welser-Möst.
+A critic wrote of a performance of the Mozart Oboe Concerto in Berlin "With his crystal clear, aristocratic tone, he undoubtedly ranks as one of the greatest exponents of his instrument".
+For four decades he has performed concertos and recitals on six continents.
+In 2005 he played the Adagio from Albinoni’s D minor concerto at the Service of Dedication and Prayer to celebrate the marriage of Their Royal Highnesses The Prince of Wales and The Duchess of Cornwall.
+In 2008 he was soloist with the Mormon Tabernacle Choir, televised live to thirty million homes across the world.

-Gordon Hunt has recorded extensively for BMG, EMI and Virgin with music ranging from Bach to Malcolm Arnold and including all of Mozart’s solo music.
-His recording of the Richard Strauss Concerto with the Berlin Radio Symphony Orchestra and Vladimir Ashkenazy (Decca) has been named the finest available by the Penguin CD Guide.
-More recently he has made several recordings for BIS, including “elevazione”, a very successful disc of popular concertos, which he also directed.
+Gordon Hunt has recorded a wide range of music for BMG, EMI and Virgin, including all of Mozart’s solo and chamber music.
+His recording of the Richard Strauss Concerto with the Berlin Radio Symphony Orchestra and Vladimir Ashkenazy (Decca) was named the finest available by the Penguin CD Guide.
+He has made many recordings for BIS, including “elevazione”, a very successful disc of popular concertos, which he also directed.
+He is the original “Gabriel’s Oboe” in the Morricone score for the 1986 film “The Mission”.

-As a conductor, he is becoming widely known.
-He has been Music Director of the Swedish Chamber Winds and continues to work with wind ensembles in many countries.
-In addition, he has conducted the National Symphony Orchestra of South Africa, the Johannesburg Philharmonic, the Chamber Orchestra of South Africa, the Swedish Chamber Orchestra, the Norrköping Symphony Orchestra, the Aalborg Symphony Orchestra and the Christchurch Symphony Orchestra, and has appeared in the Budapest Spring Festival.
-He was Artistic Director of the Danish Chamber Players from 2001-2003.
-More recently, he has conducted the Danish Radio Sinfonietta and Southbank Sinfonia in London, as well as concerts in Brazil, and with the winds of the New Zealand Symphony Orchestra.
+As a conductor he is widely known.
+He has been Music Director of the Danish Chamber Players and the Swedish Chamber Winds.
+He has conducted the National Symphony Orchestra of South Africa, Johannesburg Philharmonic, Chamber Orchestra of South Africa, Swedish Chamber Orchestra, Norrköping Symphony Orchestra, Aalborg Symphony Orchestra, Christchurch Symphony Orchestra, Danish Radio Sinfonietta, the Philharmonia and the Southbank Sinfonia in London, and in the Budapest Spring Festival.
+In 2011 and 2012 he conducted in Brazil, in Tblisi, Georgia and toured with the winds of the New Zealand Symphony Orchestra.
+From 2014 to 2018 he will conduct in Japan, Macau, New Zealand, Brazil, Romania, Slovenia, the UK and in America.

 (Photo: Chris Fower)